NSW Ambulance volunteers play a vital role in communities across the state. Discover volunteer role types at NSW Ambulance, and how to get involved.

 These programs are an important part of building the resilience of small communities and minimising the time between calling for help, and receiving initial care from clinically skilled responders, until paramedics arrive.
 This leads to improved patient outcomes.

-Becoming a clinical volunteer for NSW Ambulance is a comprehensive process that involves a suitability assessment, personal health assessment, completion of a range of mandatory vaccinations, Police checks, Working with Children checks and referee checks.
+Becoming a clinical volunteer for NSW Ambulance is a comprehensive process that includes residing in an identified community, a suitability assessment, personal health assessment, completion of a range of mandatory vaccinations, Police checks, Working with Children checks and referee checks.
 If you are not an Australian citizen or permanent resident, you would also need to demonstrate a visa category that entitles you to work in Australia.
 These are all mandatory requirements set by either NSW Health or the NSW and Commonwealth governments.

-Once those processes are completed, a clinical volunteer is required to undertake nationally accredited induction training of eight days.
-These courses are scheduled on an as-needs basis.
+Once those processes are completed, a clinical volunteer is required to undertake a nationally accredited induction training program over 9 – 12 months.
+This period includes blocks of classroom training and operational practicum periods.
+These courses are scheduled on an as-needs basis across NSW.

-To maintain certification, NSW Ambulance clinical volunteers must achieve 100 CDP points each calendar year (1 January – 31 December) through the annual Maintenance of Skills (MOS) program.
-Compliance with the annual MOS program requirements will result in the renewal of clinical certification for the following year.
+To maintain certification, NSW Ambulance clinical volunteers must progress through the annual Maintenance of Skills (MOS) program, and this includes online learning and attendance at a classroom session each month.
+The monthly Maintenance of Skills program is a mandatory requirement and compliance with the annual MOS program requirements will result in the renewal of clinical certification for the following year.

-Clinical volunteers are required to make themselves available to respond when required in their location.
+Clinical volunteers are required to make themselves regularly available to respond when required in their location.
 Each unit organises themselves and shares the response duties equally.
+Regular response availability underpins knowledge, training and skill consolidation outside of formal classroom sessions.

 For general enquiries or to confirm if there are volunteer positions in your location, please email us, or call 02 4827 0410.